How can I calculate the remainder of a division in Python?

 Using the Math.fmod Function

-An alternative to the % modulo operator that is preferred when working with floats, is the fmod() function of the Python math module.
+An alternative to the % modulo operator which is preferred when working with floats, is the fmod() function part of the Python math module.

 Below you can see the description of math.fmod() from the Python official documentation.